How To Enjoy La Sierra Nevada de Santa Marta, Colombia [2023]

 If you’re in Cartagena (132 km), Barranquilla (112 km), or Bucaramanga (538 km), you can travel by bus.
 Of course, it’s possible to go to the north coast by bus, say, from Bogota, but the trip takes about 18 hours.

-Once in Santa Marta, you can go to the foothill of Sierra Nevada by bus or car to Los Naranjos, Paso del Mango, Minca, and Tayrona Park.
+Once in Santa Marta, you can take a bus or car to the foothills of Sierra Nevada, where you can visit Los Naranjos, Paso del Mango, Minca, and Tayrona Park.

 There are a few things that you have to consider before going to the Sierra Nevada.